pixel

 Property Division in Texas Divorces

 As a community property state, Texas laws dictate that all assets acquired during the marriage are equally owned by both spouses and subject to division upon divorce.
 The court strives for a division that is “just and right,” considering various factors to achieve an equitable distribution.
-Clear evidence is needed to classify any assets as separate property, which are not subject to division.
+Clear evidence is needed to classify any assets as separate property.
+Separate property is not subject to division.

 Deciding Child Custody